kkv263/gorilla_weather/README.md

 Live Link:  https://gorilla-weather.vercel.app/

+** ALTERNATE VERSION ** -- Instead of vite, there's also a nodejs / esbuild version that runs in almost the same way. https://github.com/kkv263/weather

 ## Running Locally

 First, visit: The Foreca at https://developer.foreca.com/, sign up for a free trial account, and generate an API key.
 Keep this handy until later